The Joseph A. Schumpeter Award

 General Information

-The Joseph A. Schumpeter Prize serves to promote and reward research work by particularly high-performing and motivated young academics at the University of Trier who have contributed to scientific knowledge in the core business areas of the Deutsche Bundesbank.
-This must be demonstrated by a publication in relevant scientific publications or an exceptional achievement in the context of a doctorate.
+The Joseph A. Schumpeter Award serves to promote and reward research work by particularly high-performing and motivated young academics at Trier University who have contributed to scientific knowledge in the core business areas of the Deutsche Bundesbank.
+This must be demonstrated by a publication in relevant scientific publications or an exceptional achievement in the context of a doctorate or a master's thesis.

 It is of central importance that this research work is closely related to the Deutsche Bundesbank's fields of activity, in particular (but not exclusively) to the areas of banking supervision, cash and non-cash payments, and financial stability.